 By age eight, your kids are ready to learn the value of saving for bigger objectives, like a special toy, family gifts, or vacation splurges.
 Saving is an essential financial skill, and learning how to budget and not spend is where many adults run into trouble.
 For that reason, you’re still in helicopter mode during this period.
 Help your kids put together a goal-driven budget that encourages saving a bit each week towards an upcoming financial want.
 Continue to allow your kids to make some basic purchase decisions, with gentle reminders that they need to keep some money in their piggy bank for their special goal.

 The tween years from ages eleven to thirteen are critical to financial learning.
 These are key years to get your kids ready for high school.
 Your financial parenting goals are to yield greater purchasing autonomy, incorporating real responsibilities such as paying for sporting equipment or activity fees.
 It’s time to switch to a bi-weekly allowance to strengthen budgeting skills.
 Help your kids set their saving sights on bigger and longer term objectives like a car or college, and encourage a strong work ethic through paid jobs around the house or neighborhood.

 We’re strong advocates of letting technology be your co-pilot during the tween and teen years.
-Online banking provides an opportunity to stay involved, without hovering too closely, while financial apps like Mint and Finnest are a great way to allow your kids to gain ownership of their money decisions.
+Online banking provides an opportunity to stay involved, without hovering too closely, while financial apps like Mint are a great way to allow your kids to gain ownership of their money decisions.
 Help them choose sensible saving targets and together, monitor their success.